Vakatawas Try Decisive As France Beat Scotland In Nations Cup - UrduPoint

 Vakatawa was then denied a try from Gael Fickou's kick after he was ruled not to have controlled the ball.

-France already had a penalty and Ramos made it 6-0 before French infringements allowed fly-half Weir to tie the game.
+France already had a penalty and Ramos made it 6-0 before fly-half Weir tied the game.

-But Jalibert, playing in place of injured first-choice fly-half Romain Ntamack, landed a well-taken drop-goal, an increasingly rare score in Test rugby.
+But Jalibert, only playing in place of injured first-choice France fly-half Romain Ntamack, landed a well-taken drop-goal.

-A penalty exchange left France 12-9 ahead before more French indiscipline allowed Weir, from 42 metres, to land his fourth successful goal-kick.
+A penalty exchange left France 12-9 ahead before more French indiscipline allowed Weir, from 42 metres, to land his fourth penalty.

 But from an ensuing driving maul, France were held up over the try-line as the teams turned round level at 12-12.